herd/herdtools7/pac_tests/notes/ordering/solver.md

 (0:x0=pac(pac(x, db, 0), da, 42))
 ```

-and we can note that the `pac` function is commutative, associative, and is it's
+and we can note that the `pac` function is commutative, associative, and is its
 own inverse.
-Because it use an exclusive OR and never depend of the previous
+Because it use an exclusive OR and never depend on the previous
 pac fields but only of the original virtual address `x`, and canonical act as a
 zero (no pac field is present).